Mahesh8107/Mahesh8107/README.md

 <br/>

-<p width="90%">An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.<br/>
+<p>An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.<br/>
 I am a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.Now I am looking for an opportunity as a full stack web developer with room to grow and learn.</p>

 ## About Me
+* 🌍  I'm based in Jaipur, India
-* 🔭 I’m currently working on Fullstack Development.
+* 🔭 I’m currently working on various React Applications.
-* 🌱 I’m currently learning MERN and DSA.
+* 🌱 I’m currently learning MERN Stacks, Data Structures & Algorithms.
 * 👯 I’m looking to collaborate on **Open Source Projects**.
 * 🤔 I’m looking for help with developing web apps.
 * 👨‍💻 All of my projects are available at [My Portfolio]
-* 📫 How to reach me
+* 📫 How to reach me maheshjangid7568@gmail.com
 - ⚡ Fun fact: **Don't stop until you are proud**.
 - 💼 any freelance work? do reach, ✔️[Linkedin](https://www.linkedin.com/in/nitesh-goshwami-88629a167/)
 ✔️[Mail](https://mail.google.com/mail/u/0/?view=cm&fs=1&to=goswami.nitesh5794@gmail.com.com&su=SUBJECT&body=BODY&tf=1)